Pasadena Debt Division Attorneys

 Because California is a community property state, most assets acquired during your marriage will be considered community property—and thus, subject to equal and equitable distribution.
 This can include anything from shared vehicles and homes to bank accounts, businesses, and life insurance policies.

+- What happens to the debt?
 Just as you would be expected to split up the money that you’ve earned during your marriage, you are also expected to share in the responsibility of repaying debt.

 Unless you and your spouse have entered into your own agreement about how your assets and debt will be divided, the court will order that all community property be divided equally during your divorce.
-Even if one spouse is responsible for accruing most of the debt—for example through medical expenses or credit card bills—both spouses will be liable for repaying it.
+Even if one spouse is responsible for accruing most of the debt—for example, through medical expenses or credit card bills—both spouses will be liable for repaying it.
 The only type of debt that will not be subject to equitable distribution in a divorce is “separate debt.”

 Community Debt vs. Separate Debt